Take Me Outside Day #5

 Gordon Terrace Elementary Take Me Outside Day

 At Gordon Terrace, the experience was smaller and more guided, focusing on a single grade 2 class.
 I worked with one other teacher candidate, and we had an amazing group of three grade 2 girls.
 We left the school property with the class and walked down to Elizabeth Lake.
-When we got there, the students completed a nature scavenger hunt and then, after that, created leaf art, connecting back to the book they read in class, “Leaf Man.”
+When we got there, the students completed a nature scavenger hunt.
+After that, they created leaf art, connecting back to the book they read in class, Leaf Man.”

 One of our students leaf art.

-Looking forward, I can see how these experiences could extend into classroom learning.
+Going forward, I can see how these experiences could extend into classroom learning.
 Students could write reflections about their outdoor experiences, create a digital project inspired by nature, or continue exploring environmental topics through art, science, or literacy.
 Both of these days showed me the value of outdoor education and how it fosters engagement, imagination, and community connection.